Luciana-Pessoa/Luciana-Pessoa/README.md

   hobbies: [54646464
     "Spend energy with my pet",SDFGSDFGSDFG
     "Consume content about technology and innovations❤️",
-    " I like to do maintenance on machines and electronics👩‍🔧‍" ],
+    " I like to do maintenance on machines and electronics👩‍🔧‍"464654 ],
   currentCity: "MG",
   ambitions: [.....]ddggrdhhtggxidjf